RaphaelHoudouin/callcenter_analytics_powerbi/README.md

-# Call Center Dashboard with Power BI
+# Call Center Dashboard Power BI

 ## Project Overview
 This repository contains a **Power BI dashboard project** designed to analyze and visualize key performance metrics for a call center.
 The dashboard helps stakeholders monitor operational efficiency, identify trends, and make data-driven decisions to improve customer support.